Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Buy one get one free promotions became a regular feature in Woolworths between 2002-2006, but did little to address public concerns that prices were escalating

-The new WorthIt! concept proved a big-hit with the public, with Woolworths customer traffic growing for the first time in five years.
-Over an eighteen month period the WorthIt! range grew from a hundred to more than a thousand lines around the store.
+WorthIt! proved a hit, driving the first increase in customer traffic for five years.
+Over an eighteen month period the value range grew from a hundred to more than a thousand lines around the store.
 But sadly the move came too late.
-For the first time in 130 years on 7 January 2009 Woolworth stood quite literally stationary, before ascending to the Internet.
+For the first time in 130 years on 7 January 2009 Woolworth stood quite literally stationary, before being reincarnated after a fashion for a while on the Internet.